 \begin{proposition} For a univariate differentiable convex loss function $\ell: \bbr \rightarrow \bbr$ and a featured domain $\mathcal W = [\underline{w},\bar{w}]$,

 \end{proposition} \begin{proof}{Proof.} The proof is relegated to Appendix \ref{appendix:proof_of_results}. \end{proof}

-Specking intuitively, the perspective depth refers to the distance of the closest illuminating point directly below the origin, so that the illuminating point is visible from everywhere on the surface of the opaque epigraph of $\ell$ that can be mapped from the featured domain, $\mathcal{W}$ (see Figure~\ref{fig:perspectivedepth}).
+Specking intuitively, the perspective depth refers to the distance of the closest illuminating point directly below the origin, so that the illuminating point would be visible from everywhere on the surface of the opaque epigraph of $\ell$ that can be mapped from the featured domain, $\mathcal{W}$ (see Figure~\ref{fig:perspectivedepth}).

 \begin{theorem}[Perspective casting] Consider a differentiable convex loss function $\ell:\bbr^{n_w}\rightarrow \bbr$ whose epigraph does not contain a line, and a featured domain $\mathcal{W} \subseteq \mathbb{R}^{n_w}$.
 For a given $P\geq \bar{P}_{\ell,\mathcal W}$, let